vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 ## Done!

 You now should be able to compile the firmware, flash it, and have your keyboard auto-detected by Vial.

+Did you run into a problem?
+You can get porting support by joining [Vial discord](https://discord.gg/zNKEUXTKwF).